Here are practical ideas to provide some support

 She makes the most beautiful blankets.
 She made me the prettiest, girliest blanket, and I think of her every time I wrap myself in it – which is often.
 But she did not stop there!
 She made one for each member of our family.
 Can you imagine????

 It really is a ministry for her.
 She’s touched our lives in a way we will remember forever.

 Your Takeaway: Do you have a craft that comes easily to you?
 Maybe you can bless your pastor and his wife with it.
 I’m serious.
 It can really make them feel loved and valued.

 Show your appreciation in words and actions.

 Never underestimate the power of kind words as a means to supply support and encouragement to pastors.
-It may seem insignificant to you, but something as simple and small as sharing kind words with your pastor and his wife can go a long way toward energizing them for the battles they face.
-Many of the battles you know nothing about.
+It may seem insignificant to you, but something as simple and small as sharing kind words with your pastor and his wife can energize them for the battles they face.
+You know nothing about many of the battles.

 The Bible says…